 What is the schedule like for the Interview and Information Session?

 All applicants are required to attend one central Interview and Information Session at the Department of Family and Community Medicine in Toronto.
-Applicants to the Integrated Research stream will be required to attend an additional interview either in person or by video conference as feasible.
 All family medicine Interview and Information Sessions are approximately 2.5 hours and take place at the Department of Family & Community Medicine at 500 University Avenue in downtown Toronto.
-Saturday/Sunday morning sessions take place sometime between 8:15–12:00, Saturday/Sunday afternoon sessions between 12:15–16:00, and weekday evening sessions between 17:15–21:00.
+Saturday morning sessions take place sometime between 8:15–12:00, Saturday afternoon sessions between 12:15–16:00, and weekday evening sessions between 17:15–21:00.
 During the sessions there will be opportunities to learn more about the various teaching sites associated with our program and meet the teaching site directors, staff and residents.
-We will notify you of your required registration and arrival time in advance of the Interview and Information Session and you will be notified of your interview time upon registration.
+We will notify you of your required registration and arrival time in the weeks before your Interview and Information Session and you will be notified of your interview time upon registration.

 What is the expected duration of my admissions interview?

-Your interview itself will last for up to 30 minutes and your interview time will be provided upon registration.
+Your interview itself will last for up to 30 minutes and your interview time will be provided upon registration at the interview session.
 We have planned an event to provide useful information for you to learn more about our program, opportunities available and the diversity of our teaching sites.
 Please ensure your travel plans allow for you to be in attendance at the entire 2.5 hours of your assigned Interview and Information Session.
+We are unable to give you your interview time prior to your registration at the Interview and Information Session.

 How many interviewers take part in the interview?

 All interviews will include 2 interviewers (one faculty and one resident).